runtimeverification/haskell-backend/docs/2019-05-23-Unification-Modulo-Equations.md

 certificates easier to generate), we could give up on performance and define all simplification cases as axioms/theorems.

+Also, we should probably use set variables, to avoid the large number of checks needed when working with normal variables (though, of course, we need to make sure that the axioms still hold).

 Use-case: lists
 ---------------